MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_DEMO.md

 21. In the **Create App Service** dialog box, click **Create**.

 22. In the **Publish** window, click **Publish**.

-    >**Note:** The browser displays the default home page, and the URL is:
+    >**Note:** The browser displays home page, and the URL is:

          **http://azurewebapp{unique name}.azurewebsites.net/**

 23. In **Microsoft Edge**, in the address bar, type **http://portal.azure.com**, and then press Enter.
     >**Note:** In case you are already signed-in, you will not see sign-in dialog box.
-In this case go to step 25.
+In this case go to step 26.

 24. In the **Sign in** dialog box, type azure account **Email/Phone/Skype**, and then click **Next**.

 25. In the **Sign in** dialog box, type **Password**, and then click **Sign in**.

     >**Note:** The browser displays the dashboard that contains the **App Service** and the **App Service Plan**.

 26. In **Microsoft Edge**, click on the **AzureWebApp{unique name}** app service.

     >**Note:** View the details in the overview window.

 27. In **Microsoft Edge**, click **Close**.